hoangvvo/benzene/docs/persisted/README.md

 ## Custom implementation

-A `GraphQLPersisted` is an object or instance that contains two methods:
+A `BenzenePersisted` is an object or instance that contains two methods:

 - `isPersistedQuery` that takes `GraphQLParams`, where `GraphQLParams` is an object containing `query`, `variables`, `operationName`, and `extensions`, and returns a boolean determining if the query is a persisted query.
 - `getQuery` that takes the same `GraphQLParams` object and returns the `query` string or `undefined`.
 It can also throw an error to return a response early, with status code set to `error.status`.